 My grandfather’s Remington Rand Model 5 typewriter holds a place of honor in my home office.
 Walking through this holy ground, I wondered whether I dare smuggle home its twin, shown second from the left.
 I mean, it is a travel typewriter… Instead, I moved along.

-Spring Arts Collective
+Admire the Spring Arts Collective